Rates and services included in a building inspection service.

 Call Vital Building and Pest Inspections now!

 Are you planning on buying a new home or property in Sydney?
 Are you selling your old home to move to a new one?
-We at Vital Building and Pest Inspections know that buying or selling a real estate property is a big and serious commitment.
+We at Vital Building Inspections Sydney know that buying or selling a real estate property is a big and serious commitment.
 It can be stressful if it is not managed properly.

 We can help make that sale a smoother and more exciting experience for you.
 Our building experts come with years of experience in inspecting all building types.
 We can identify all existing defects and even potential problem areas.
 We do a thorough and comprehensive check of your property which covers all areas.
 We present our report in an easy-to-read format that you will fully understand.